Longevity Biotech is a leading biotech company developing a new class of therapeutic compounds.

 Dr. Gellman is the Ralph F. Hirschmann Professor of Chemistry at the University of Wisconsin – Madison.
 Dr. Gellman earned an A.B. from Harvard University, a Ph.D. in chemistry from Columbia University.
 After post-doctoral research at Caltech, Dr. Gellman joined the UW-Madison faculty in 1987.
 Dr. Gellman’s research spans the fields of organic, biological and biophysical chemistry.
 In addition, he has authored more than 200 peer-reviewed papers and is an inventor on more than 15 pending and issued patents.
 Much of his laboratory’s work focuses on “peptidomimetics”, which are unnatural oligomers that adopt protein-like conformations and include Hybridtides®.

-Dr. Gellman’s research has been recognized by the Arthur C. Cope Scholar Award (1997, American Chemical Society), the Vincent du Vigneaud Award (American Peptide Society, 2006) and the Ralph F. Hirschmann Award in Peptide Chemistry (American Chemical Society, 2007).
-Dr. Gellman has served the scholarly community in a variety of roles, including as a member of the National Institutes of Health Bioorganic and Natural Products Study Section (1999-2002), as Chair of the Peptides Gordon Conference (2010) and as an Editorial Advisory Board member for several leading journals.
+Dr. Gellman’s research has been recognized by the Arthur C. Cope Scholar Award (1997, American Chemical Society), the Vincent du Vigneaud Award (American Peptide Society, 2006), the Ralph F. Hirschmann Award in Peptide Chemistry (American Chemical Society, 2007), the Rao Makineni Lecture Award (American Peptide Society, 2013) and the Ronald Breslow Award in Biomimetic Chemistry (American Chemical Society, 2014).
+Dr. Gellman was elected to the American Academy of Arts & Sciences in 2010, and to the National Academy of Sciences in 2014.

 Longevity Biotech is happy to consider a variety of partnership structures, including those listed below.